Modi’s dog whistle on Muslims not the only time EC has ignored contentious statements by BJP leaders

 What can the Election Commission do?

-Delhi-based Supreme Court Advocate Sanjoy Ghose told Scroll that Modi’s comments at the Banswara rally on Sunday are a clear violation of the Model Code of Conduct.
+Delhi-based Senior Advocate Sanjoy Ghose told Scroll that Modi’s comments at the Banswara rally on Sunday are a clear violation of the Model Code of Conduct.
 “The Election Commission can suspend Modi, or whoever makes such a speech, from campaigning for a certain duration and it has done so many times in the past,” Ghose said.

 He also said that the speech violated Section 153A of the Indian Penal Code (promoting enmity between different groups) and Section 123 of the Representation of the People Act.